aa7133/jdiameter/README.md

 ## Supported Applications

 The supported applications includes Base, Credit-Control Application, Ro (Online Charging), Rf (Offline Charging), Sh, Gx, Cx/Dx, Gq', S6a and many more.
 It also features an extensible architecture that allows additional Diameter application modules to be plugged in.
+New added S6t and T6a for NB-IoT support

 ## Advanced Features